coq/coq/doc/sphinx/addendum/type-classes.rst

 .. _ClassMode:

-   + The mode hints (see :cmd:`Hint Mode`) associated with a class are taken into account by :tacn:`typeclasses eauto`.
+   + The mode hints (see :cmd:`Hint Mode`) associated with a class are taken into account by typeclass resolution and :tacn:`typeclasses eauto`.
      When a goal does not match any of the declared modes for its head (if any), instead of failing like :tacn:`eauto`, the goal is suspended and resolution proceeds on the remaining goals.
      If after one run of resolution, there remains suspended goals,